 Successful progression to each grade will be determined by the number of credits earned.
 Acquisition of these minimum number of credits each year will ensure that the student is on track to graduate with their class.

---progression to grade 10 will require five and one half (5.5) credits
+--progression to grade 10 will require six (6.0) credits

 --progression to grade 11 will require eleven and one half (11.5) credits

 --progression to grade 12 will require seventeen and one half (17.5) credits

 TRANSFER STUDENTS